 The Electron’s firmware helps you take full advantage of the all the additional hardware exposed on the Electron.
 In addition to all existing peripherals on the Photon, you’ll now have access to 6 additional PWM peripherals, SPI alternate pins, I2C alternate pins, 2 extra serial ports, a second CAN interface, and 4 additional ADCs.

 Because UDP is a connectionless protocol, the concept of a device being “online” or “offline” is fundamentally different for the Electron than for the Photon and Core.
 There are no frequent pings like with TCP that can be used to update Online status.
 Currently, if you inquire about your devices’ status in Particle Build/Dev or by issuing a

 particle list command in the CLI, any Electron that has successfully been Online in the past will continue to show as Online.
-We are working through possible alternatives for this Online status, to indicate something like Last Heard with a time and date.

 Along with the new hardware, we’ve shipped a super neat web-based setup process for activating your Particle SIM card and claiming Electrons to your Particle account.
 This setup flow can be completed on any device with a browser including phones, tablets, and computers!
 Check it out at our new setup page.

 In order to help you monitor your data usage, we’ll present you with a confirmation of the approximate size of your user application before it is flashed to your device.
 Additionally, all system updates will be, by default, optional for the Electron, so you can ensure that you’ll only consume data for OTA flashes when you want to.